Adri6336/gpt-voice-conversation-chatbot/README.md

 Press 'q' to exit.

+If you would like to use [ElevenLabs TTS](https://beta.elevenlabs.io/speech-synthesis), you must enter your personal ElevenLabs api key following your OpenAI api key.
+If you don't want to use the fancy TTS, this bot will use Google's TTS.

 # Content Moderation

 The moderation uses both OpenAI's moderation tool and NLTK.
 Combined, they hope to prevent the use of GPT-3 that is outside of OpenAI's useage policy.